samualtnorman/screeps-ai/readme.md

 # Todo
 - [x] send emails instead of just logging caught errors
-- [ ] create paths to exits
+- [x] create paths to exits
 - [ ] os
 - [ ] create path to mineral
 - [ ] build walls and ramparts around exits
-- [ ] make creeps explore rooms not in `RoomsMemory` when they have nothing else to do
+- [x] make creeps explore rooms not in `RoomsMemory` when they have nothing else to do
-- [ ] make creeps harvest from explored rooms if closer ones are blocked off
+- [x] make creeps harvest from explored rooms if closer ones are blocked off
-- [ ] delete dead creep memory
+- [x] delete dead creep memory
-- [ ] a creep that can walk just as efficiently on road as not on road should probably ignore roads
-- [ ] and to go further, a creep that can walk just as efficiently on swamps (due to lots of `MOVE`s) should ignore swamps
+- [ ] find hottest lines

 # Symtoms of Naive Design
 - Runtime errors when contents of `Memory` no longer compatible with updated script.